-Interim deposits are deposits of interim moneys.
-Interim moneys are those moneys which are not needed for immediate use but which will be needed before the end of the current period of designation of depositories.
+Interim deposits are deposits of interim monies.
+Interim monies are those monies which are not needed for immediate use but which will be needed before the end of the current period of designation of depositories.
 Interim deposits must be evidenced by time certificates of deposit maturing not more than one year from the date of deposit or by savings or deposit accounts, including passbook accounts.